Saw Palmetto is a low-growing plant that looks kind of like a palm tree. It produces tiny flowers as well as small berries.

 It is important to note that palmetto doesn’t shrink the overall size of the Prostate.
 It seems to shrink the inner lining that puts pressure on the tubes which carry urine.

-This was proven during a study which measured changes in men’s prostate tissues after six months of taking 320mg of saw palmetto every day.
+This was proven during a study that measured changes in men’s prostate tissues after six months of taking 320mg of saw palmetto every day.

 It was shown that saw palmetto reduced swelling in the inner lining of the prostate gland which surrounds the urethra.